zhiayang/mkvtaginator/README.md

 # mkvtaginator

 The express purpose of this program is to tag Matroska (MKV) files with metadata, and optionally embed cover art into them.
-For now, only TV shows are supported.
+Uses `mkvpropedit` behind the scenes (usually part of the `mkvtoolnix` package)

 For the list of command-line options, use `--help`.